Emotionally sterile performative bullshit in your pocket

 In some ways, talking to ChatGPT reminded me of recreational drug use.
 Both activities can alter your perception of reality.
 While drugs are widely understood, ChatGPT's effect on the brain isn't.
 It will overtly validate anything I say, no matter how delusional.
 I consider myself to be fairly confident.
 I don't rely on the opinions of others to form my self image.
 Anyone that does could have serious problems with ChatGPT.
 Its willingness to amplify anything you say and spew it back at you is dangerous.
 Beyond that, asking it about factual information led to it lying more often than not.
 In an effort to appear as useful as possible, it refuses to say "I don't know" so when it doesn't know, it makes something up.
 It's up to you to fact check anything it tells you, no matter how minor.

 Also like drugs, ChatGPT seems to have been designed to be addictive.
 It prompts you as often as you prompt it.
-If you allow it to, it'll steer you into talking about yourself.
+If you allow it, ChatGPT will steer you into talking about yourself.
 This produces a significant amount of dopamine in the human brain.
 Honestly, it reminds me of a slot machine in some ways.
 Whenever I play one, it'll often try to trick me into thinking I'm in control and winning.
 Of course, 30 cents on a $2 bet isn't a win.
-The machine doesn't tell you that though.
+A slot machine doesn't tell you that.
 It's too busy celebrating that you lost $1.70.
 If you don't think critically about it, you'd never know what's going on.
 I can definitely see there being a "just one more" aspect to conversations with this thing.
 Social media has been exploiting the exact same playbook for years and it works.
 Why wouldn't it here?
 Whether it's intentional or not is irrelevant.
 It's a matter of cause and effect.

 no. really.
 What the fuck

 hours of talking to ChatGPT threw me for a loop.
 Is it telling the truth in a way to validate my opinion of it, or is it lying because it knows that my line of questioning is critical?
 Could it be lying because it doesn't know?
 Mapping its behavioral patterns didn't help because the things it says don't have intent behind them.
-I ended up spending more time looking into what I was plugging into it.
-At that point, it became clear that conversing with it can't teach me anything.
+I'm speaking to something that follows rules it has no knowledge of.
+People can be like this, but they follow more predictable patterns.
+I ended up spending more time looking at what I was plugging into it.
+It's purely reactionary, and it's lack of intelligence means that it can only utilize what I give it.
+Would I spend time speaking to a person like this?
+Absolutely not.
+I'd cut them out of my life before it ever got to this point.
+To me, it's clear that conversing with ChatGPT can't teach me anything.
 So with that established, what the hell can it do?

-After conversing with it to the point of mental exhaustion, I started forcing it to generate e-mails for me.
-Nothing I'd ever actually use.
-I have more integrity than that.
-Corporate e-mails are boring though, so as I progressed, I had it write emails about increasingly absurd situations.
+I'd already conversed with it to the point of madness.
+It was time to elevate things and force it to generate e-mails for me.
+I know how to write, at least somewhat.
+I'd never, ever use ChatGPT to send and actual work email.
+I have far more integrity than that.
+Genuine corporate e-mails are boring and in testing, it would make shit up.
+This at least proves that the emails I was getting were proofread.
+I'm genuinely surprised by that. because it loves to make shit up, I had it write emails about increasingly absurd situations.
 You can have it write about anything that isn’t overtly violent.
 Elon Musk can commit depravity with Hitlers corpse, or Trump and Putin can have a dick measuring contest.
 Have fun.

 I'm not going to discuss my image generation tests here.
-Mostly because nothing about anything it did is funny or interesting.
-If you're looking for crappy, hideous art, ChatGPT has you covered.
+Mostly because none of it is funny or interesting.
+If you're looking for hideous art, ChatGPT has you covered.
 You don't need me to tell you that AI-generated images look like ass and reveal a lack of integrity in the person utilizing them.
 That's common knowledge.

 "can" is doing a lot of work